-Needs Possible Strategies/Project Maintenance/Insurance 1.
-Coordination of replacement/maintenance of human service provider Needs: vehicles.
-1. Need for more cost efficient 2.
-Coordinate group of mechanics to repair Beyond Welfare donated methods to maintain and vehicles.
-3. Investigate "sharing" of vehicles for providers & implications to replace human service provider vehicles. insurance coverage.
-2. Need for low-cost maintenance for Wheels to Work program.
+vernere and a contract (epotating to to hears, week on average).
+Needs Possible Strategies/Project Maintenance/Insurance Needs: Coordination of replacement/maintenance of human service provider vehicles.
+Need for more cost efficient methods to maintain and replace human service provider vehicles.
+Need for low-cost maintenance for Wheels to Work program.
+Coordinate group of mechanics to repair Beyond Welfare donated vehicles.
+Investigate "sharing" of vehicles for providers & implications to insurance coverage.